 I am so excited to finally present the Harry Potter And The Chamber Of Secrets unit study!

 You’ll also be studying another Hogwart’s course – this time it’s Astronomy.
-You’ll begin to familiarize yourself with the night sky and the constellations that decorate it, while learning about the mythology behind many of them.
-You’ll read from the Night Sky Atlas and Stories of the Zodiac (Dot to Dot in the Sky), and complete several fun and educational projects – from keeping a Stargazing Journal to making a Constellation guide book.
+You’ll begin to familiarize yourself with the night sky and the constellations that decorate it while learning about the mythology behind many of them.
+You’ll read from the Night Sky Atlas and Stories in the Sky (Dot to Dot in the Sky), and complete fun and educational projects – from keeping a Stargazing Journal to making a Constellation guide book.

 ** Our PayPal e-Junkie powered shopping cart will process your order.
 All our digital programs are in PDF form.
 They cannot be returned or refunded.
 Once you place your order, you will receive a download link to your items.

-As a reminder, if you are going to purchase books we would greatly appreciate the use of our provided Amazon Links or our Amazon Store!
+As a reminder, if you are going to purchase books we would greatly appreciate the use of our provided Bookshop.org Links.
 Thanks!

 Harry Potter Unit Study Frequently Asked Questions: